mathias31415/igus_rebel_ros2_docker/README.md

 5) PTP: plan and execute the trajectory with the "plan and execute" button in the window at the bottom right (MotionPlanning/Planning).
    LIN: click the checkbox "USe Cartesian Path" and then press the "plan and execute" button in the window at the bottom right (MotionPlanning/Planning).

-The robot shold move now.
-(Hint: you can change planning algorithms and parameters to experience the different robot behaviors)
+The robot shold move now. (**Hint**: you can change planning algorithms and parameters to experience the different robot behaviors)

-### run own control scripts
+### Run own Control Scripts:

 Its recommendet to do these tasks in a terminal window parallel to using RVIZ, because all motions can be checked here.